chainer/chainerrl/examples/grasping/README.md

 ## Results

 These results were obtained by training the example file on 24 CPUs, a single GPU, for 96 environments.
-This was trained fpr 1.79 days, for 20M timesteps.
+This was trained for 1.79 days, for 20M timesteps.
 After every 100K timesteps, the agent is evaluated for 100 episodes.
 The highest achieved grasping performance during training is 81%, where a success corresponds to a successful grasp of any object.

 ![LearningCurve](assets/learningcurve.png)